wehkamp/cakemix/README.md

 Scala micro-lib containing handy mixin traits for building Akka applications

+## Setup

+Cakemix has been published for Scala 2.11 and 2.12.
+To start using it add the following to your `build.sbt`:

+    libraryDependencies += "com.xebia" %% "cakemix" % "1.0.0"

 ## License
 The code is available under the [MIT license](LICENSE).